-China High-Speed Rail Lines
+China High-Speed Trains

 Bullet train was first introduced into China in 2008, and since then, China's rail witnessed a boom of this fast way of transportation across the country.
 At the end of 2009, China's first high-speed rail line-Wuguang High-Speed Rail Line was put into use to link Guangzhou and Wuhan.
 The operation of the high rail line marks another stage of China's rail system.
 Currently there are five major high-speed rail lines: Beijing-Shanghai, Beijing-Tianjin, Shanghai-Nanjing, Shanghai-Hangzhou, and Guangzhou-Wuhan.